 There are three ways to charge electric vehicles:

 - Level 1 – Uses a standard 120-volt outlet.
-The electrical draw is roughly equivalent to a 1500-watt personal hair dryer.
 Most plug-in electric vehicles will require 8 to 12 hours to fully charge.

-- Level 2 – Uses a 240-volt rated charging station and will probably require modifications to a home's electrical panel.
-This will take 4 to 8 hours to charge.
+- Level 2 – Uses a 240-volt rated charging station.
+Charging time is typically 4 to 8 hours.

 - Level 3 – DC Quick Charge uses a 480-volt connection.
-It is the fastest charging method available and is used for commercial charging.
 Charging time is 30 to 45 minutes.

 - Meet with you to determine the amount and characteristics of the load your home or business' charging equipment will add to the electric distribution system.